pdotsani/100-days-of-code/r1-log.md

 ### R1D12
 Tried to make a component to clean up the code and failed.
 Left the code the way it was.
 Added css transtion animation to hover styles.

+### R1D13
+Experimented with font icons and animations.
+Refined the searchbar styles.